arth3mis/qsynth2/README.md

 ---

 ### VS Code

 Please install the CMake extension (twxs.cmake) inside Visual Studio Code.

-Using the CMake tab, select

 Visual Studio Code should be able to detect the project and offer you to configure it.
-If it doesn't, make sure that the  is installed.
 You can also right-click the file ``CMakeLists.txt`` in the project root directory and select "Configure All Projects".

-In the CMake tab of VS Code, you will now find the "Project Outline" containing the buildable targets.
-Select ``AudioPlugin_All``
+In the CMake tab on the left side of VS Code, you will now find the "Project Outline" containing the buildable targets.
+Select ``AudioPlugin_All`` as the default build target or build it via the button or right-clicking.

 ### CLion

-CLion should detect everything automatically.
+CLion should detect everything automatically, load the CMake project and add the configurations.
+If not, please search for "CLion reload CMake project" online.
+Select ``AudioPlugin_All`` in the dropdown menu at the top and click the Build button next to the menu.

 ### Microsoft Visual Studio

-(not tested yet)
+If you open the project with Visual Studio 2022, it will show a CMake overview page and add the file ``CMakeSettings.json``.
+Go to this file and add the configuration "x64-Release".
+Click on this configuration and set the **Configuration type** from "RelWithDebInfo" to "Release".
+Save the file (Ctrl+S) to reload the CMake project.

+Select the "x64-Release" configuration in the dropdown menu to the left of the start button.
+Then, at the very top, click on Build→Install.
+The plugins will be created in ``out/build/x64-Release/plugin/AudioPlugin_artefacts/Release/`` (note that the individual files are not directly in this folder, but further down the path).

 ### Manual build

 Run these commands in the root directory of the project:
 ```
 mkdir build